hotwax/oms-documentation/Fulfillment/In progress orders.md

-# Fetch In progress Orders API
+# In progress Orders API

 Fetches a comprehensive list of all orders for which picklist is created and are in the process of pickup for fulfillment.
 To get the orders, you will need to call the /solr-query endpoint with the POST method.